Entomophaga grylli: Life cycle

-E. calopteni only produces resting spores, which are available to infect grasshoppers the following year.
+Entomophaga calopteni only produces resting spores, which are available to infect grasshoppers the following year.
 E. macleodii and E. praxibuli produce both resting spores and asexual conidia.
 Large numbers of conidia are produced under wet, humid conditions, and several cycles of infection can then occur in a single season.
 After landing on a potential host, a conidium produces a germ tube which can grow through the cuticle into the hemocoel; once there, it produces amoeboid protoplasts.
 These are cells without cell walls and seem to elude the insect's immune system.
 They multiply and kill the host.
 In some members of the species complex, they develop hyphae with cell walls and grow through the cuticle, producing conidiophores and infective conidia.
 In these and other members of the species complex, they also have an intermediate stage producing resting spores with cell walls.

 After the insect cadaver has fallen to the ground, the resting spores overwinter in the soil.
 A portion of them germinate in the spring, producing other spores that are forcibly ejected from the soil, landing on low vegetation where they come into contact with grasshoppers.
 They penetrate through the cuticle, proliferate and develop rapidly, the infected insect dying within about one week.
 At an advanced stage of the disease, an infected individual climbs to the top of a plant and dies with its limbs gripping the stem and its head pointing upwards.
 Some resting spores remain dormant in the soil for two or more years.
 Epizootic outbreaks of disease in grasshopper populations in North America have been attributed to E. grylli but are usually localised and sporadic rather than widespread.
 They have been credited with ending many outbreaks of grasshopper species over the decades.

 Use in biological control

 In western Canada and the western United States, grasshoppers are estimated to cause over $400 million economic damage each year to crops and rangeland.
 From 1986 to 1992 an integrated pest management program was initiated by the United States Department of Agriculture and the Animal and Plant Health Inspection Service to attempt to control grasshopper numbers without the use of vast quantities of insecticide.
 The inclusion of the E. grylli complex in the program was investigated.
-A disadvantage to its use is that the fungus cannot be mass-produced and its effectiveness depends on the weather conditions (more grasshoppers are infected in warm, moist conditions).
+A disadvantage to its use is that, unlike entomopathogens such as Metarhizium acridum, the fungus cannot be mass-produced and its effectiveness depends on the weather conditions (more grasshoppers are infected in warm, moist conditions).

 Attempts to control grasshoppers with this fungus have been largely ineffective; insects can be successfully infected by injecting them with the pathogen, but introduction of North American pathotypes into Australia and vice versa have failed to establish long term infections.
 The pathogen has potential for biological control of grasshoppers but more research is needed.